The number of real zeros of elliptic polynomials

 \section{Variance of the number of real zeros}

-Our main tool in determining the variance is the Kac-Rice formula (see \cite{AW}*{Chapter 3}).
-It is very general and allows one to obtain an integral formula for the variance of the number of real zeros of a Gaussian process.
+Our primary tool for computing the variance is the Kac-Rice formula (see \cite{AW}*{Chapter 3}).
+It is very general and allows one to obtain an integral formula for the variance of the number of real zeros of a smooth Gaussian process.